sevanetrebchenko/vulkan-tutorial/README.md

 # Vulkan Tutorial
-Setup for working with the Vulkan SDK on Windows.
+### Working with the Vulkan SDK on Windows.

-`git submodule update --remote --merge` for updating project submodules.
+`git submodule init` followed by `git submodule update --remote --merge` for updating project submodules.